Yandex Cloud

 Using the invocation contextUsing the invocation context

-Invocation context is required for a function to have access to environment information so that it can monitor memory usage, track request execution time, and authenticate in the Yandex Cloud service API.
+The invocation context provides the function with access to environment information, enabling it to monitor memory usage, track request execution time, and authenticate with the Yandex Cloud APIs.

-If you specified a service account for a function, the token parameter contains authentication information for that service account:
+If you specified a service account for the function, the token parameter contains authentication information for that service account:

 • access_token: IAM token.